Hackplayers/Salsa-tools/README.md

  [+] Software that encrypts the payload using RC4
  [+] We have the version in python and the version in .exe
 ```
-Salsa Toos is a set of tools written in C # that allows you to have a shellreverse in any windows environment without needing powershell for its execution.